Exchange guide University of Buenos Aires

 | EXCHANGE | ARS 0 — public universities are FREE for everyone | Argentine public universities (UBA, UNC) are completely tuition-free for ALL students including foreigners — no admin fees, no taxes, no facility costs.
 Stud… |

-| Full degree – international | ARS 0 — FREE for everyone | Argentine public universities are constitutionally free for all nationalities, no exceptions.
-No tuition, no admin fees, no registration cost.
-Same for forei… |
+| Full degree – international | ARS 0 — FREE | Argentine public universities are constitutionally free for international full-degree students too — no tuition, no admin fees, no registration cost.
+Only mi… |

 ARS 0 — public universities are FREE for everyone